Reading List

 George Sivulka

-Individual AI productivity gains (10x) aren't translating to firm-level value.
-Historical parallel: electrified textile mills saw no output gains for 30 years until factories were redesigned.
-Proposes 'Institutional Intelligence' framework with 7 pillars for organizational AI adoption.
+Individual AI productivity gains of 10x are not translating to firm-level value, mirroring how electrified textile mills saw no output gains for 30 years until organizational redesign.
+The research proposes an 'Institutional Intelligence' framework with 7 pillars to bridge this gap.

 Why the ATM didn't kill bank teller jobs, but the iPhone did